-We were one of the first operators running kayak trips in Bear Glacier Lagoon; back in the 1990s, we ran float plane trips and used foldable kayaks to explore the area.
+We were one of the first operators running kayak trips in Bear Glacier Lagoon back in the 1990s using float planes and foldable kayaks to explore the area.
 In the early 2000s, we had a permitted cache in the lagoon where we could store kayaks and gear.
 At that point, we used a small water taxi to access the entrance and then hike into the cache.
 While we’ve run many trips to Bear Glacier, and have a long history there, two principles led us to pull out of Bear Glacier :

 As times change, you need to change with them.

 Over time, Bear Glacier was “put on the map” and more people began visiting the area.
 One of the most striking and dynamic elements of the Bear Glacier area are the icebergs.
 They are huge and always changing.
 They are eye candy that lures people in, but the stunning still-life photos never show these icebergs breaking, cracking, rolling, or totally collapsing.
 They deserve the utmost respect, because in an instant their haunting beauty can transform into a serious hazard.
 As the Bear Glacier area gained exposure, more travelers started exploring too close to these massive bergs.
 Additionally, more guided trips began operating in the lagoon, some advertising that you could touch or paddle through/under the ice.
 The quiet of the lagoon changed and became an environment with many uncontrolled factors at play, and one in which we did not feel comfortable bringing our guests.